heinoskov/huawei-solar-battery-optimizations/README.md

      - Managing grid export based on spot prices
    - Provides detailed logging of mode changes and reasons

-These automations work together to provide a comprehensive, adaptive system that optimizes your solar battery usage, maximizes self-consumption, and manages grid interaction based on current conditions and forecasts.
+These automations work together to provide a comprehensive, adaptive system that optimizes your solar battery usage, maximizes self-consumption, and manages grid interaction based on current conditions and forecasts.<br><br>

 ## Scripts